itsnotme11q/dark_dayz/README.md

 # dark_dayz
-One stop Solution to geet insight in the world of finanace with AI capabilities
+One stop Solution to get insights in the world of finanace and stocks with AI capabilities.